ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 * Attribute Filtering – Attribute filtering controls which attributes from an object are synchronised to the cloud.
 * Azure AD App Filtering – Azure AD app filtering assists in limiting the number of attributes synchronised to the cloud based on which Office 365 services are in use.

 Each of the above customisations provide control over what directory information is synchronised to the cloud from the on-premises directory service.
 The AAD Connect client can also be leveraged to configure Single Sign-On (SSO) and Exchange Hybrid.
-AAD Connect must run on Windows Server 2012 or later and can synchronise many Active Directory objects to Azure AD and hence there is a range of hardware requirements to consider based on the number of objects in Active Directory that will be synchronised .
+AAD Connect must run on Windows Server 2012 or later and can synchronise many Active Directory objects to Azure AD and hence there is a range of hardware requirements to consider based on the number of objects in Active Directory that will be synchronised (refer to the [Azure AD Connect Prerequisites](https://docs.microsoft.com/en-us/azure/active-directory/hybrid/how-to-connect-install-prerequisites)).

 When AAD Connect is leveraged, a user would be created within the on-premises directory service (Active Directory) and then synchronised via the AAD Connect client into Azure AD (the cloud-based directory service).